Tobacco-free college campuses: Cessation programs vs. restricted availability

-Overall student health

-Although it is quite clear from numerous surveys implementing tobacco-free policies highly reduces students exposure to secondhand smoke on campuses, it may have less of an overall affect than perceived.
-In Fall of 2006 an online survey of 4,160 students from 10 different colleges was conducted to acquire data of when and where students were exposed to cigarette smoke.
-The top three answers by students were restaurants/bars (65%), at home (55%) and in a car (38%).
-These percentages indicate the vast majority of secondhand smoke exposure experienced by students actually occurs off campus property.
-When taking this into consideration, it can be suggested that although any secondhand smoke is bad, anti-tobacco policies are more beneficial to active smokers.

-Success of the college initiative program and need for continued support
+Challenges to Tobacco Free College Policies

-Tobacco policies seem to be less effective in areas of poverty and in community colleges.
+Tobacco policies may be less effective in areas of poverty and in community colleges.
 In 2014, an observational study performed by numerous tobacco truth organizations indicated areas where progress was more inhibited than others.
 Data collected indicated only 19% of community colleges in the U.S. had implemented a comprehensive tobacco-free policy and only one-third of historically black colleges.
 In an effort to improve these low statistics, an effort called the College Initiative Program was Established which created a 5-step program which included 135 institutions to help create successful tobacco-free policies.
 By 2017, it was found that 87% of the 135 participating colleges had either started or finished in creating successful anti-tobacco/smoking policies.
-With this research, it can be seen that community colleges and poverty-stricken locations simply lack funding and opportunity to develop educational policies and programs.
-A study published in 2020 has found that social norms, smoking status, second-hand smoke exposure, and sociodemographic factors all play a role in determining the attitudes and behaviours of students, staff and faculty towards smoke-free campuses and in turn can affect the success of tobacco-free campus initiatives.
+Some have used this to argue that community colleges and poverty-stricken locations simply lack funding and opportunity to develop educational policies and programs.
+A study published in 2020 has found that social norms, smoking status, second-hand smoke exposure, and socio-demographic factors all play a role in determining the attitudes and behaviors of students, staff and faculty towards smoke-free campuses and in turn can affect the success of tobacco-free campus initiatives.